-- Bacterial pneumonia: Most common bacterial cause, especially in infants and elderly.
-Pneumococcus in alveoli stimulate release of fluid, red and white cells producing “rusty sputum”.
+- Bacterial pneumonia: Most common bacterial cause, especially in infants and the elderly.
+Pneumococci in alveoli stimulate the release of fluid, red and white cells producing “rusty sputum.”

-- Meningitis: one of the most common cause of meningitis (Others are Haeomophilus influenzae, and Neisseria meningitidis).
+- Meningitis: one of the most common causes of meningitis (Others are Haemophilus influenzae, and Neisseria meningitidis).
 CSF generally has very high WBC and low glucose.